About the Early Learning Network – Early Learning Network

 Our Mission & Purpose

-The Early Learning Network is working to improve the academic success of children, especially those from historically marginalized groups, by identifying research-proven policies and practices that narrow opportunity gaps and ensure early learning success is maintained as children transition from preschool to elementary school and beyond.
+The Early Learning Network conducted research to improve the academic success of children, especially those from historically marginalized groups, by identifying research-proven policies and practices that narrow opportunity gaps and ensure early learning success is maintained as children transition from preschool to elementary school and beyond.

-Network researchers are examining current policies and practices, identifying malleable factors associated with early learning and achievement, and developing tools to assess early learning instruction, interactions and environments.
+Network researchers examined policies and practices, identified malleable factors associated with early learning and achievement, and developed tools to assess early learning instruction, interactions and environments.

 Learn more about the Early Learning Network